 What is it about our devotion to coffee that makes it so indispensable?

-Is it the flavor or aroma, the moments of peace it instills as we relish it or the superpowers it imbues once its caffeine kicks in?
-It’s surely a little bit of everything that make it one of the world’s favorite drinks.
+Is it the flavor or aroma, the moments of peace it instills as we relish it or the superpowers it imbues once the caffeine kicks in?
+It’s surely a little bit of everything that makes it one of the world’s favorite drinks.